LauraCarter/GetCleanDataProject/CodeBook.md

 Original data available from: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones Original codebook available from: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

+## Manipulations

+Merged the training and the test sets to create one data set.

+Extracted only the measurements on the mean and standard deviation for each measurement.

+Used descriptive activity names to name the activities in the data set

+Appropriately labelled the data set with descriptive variable names.

+Created a second, independent tidy data set with the average of each variable for each activity and each subject.

+Returned that data set as a text file

-Variables in tidy data set returned in tidy_set.txt:
+## Variables in tidy data set returned in tidy_set.txt:

 subjectid: the id number (1-30) for the subject who carried out each test